pranay2063/Algorithms/InterviewPreparation/FlipkartMC/README.md

         A lot of new use cases to handle.
         Explain your design.
         How will you deal with new changes in problem statements.

+**16. N player game of cards**

+    I was given a problem statement and I had to write a fully functional working code at my laptop.
+    I was told that the focus is not on logic but on the way I code and the design of my solution.

+    The problem statement was something like :
+    There is a n player game of cards.
+    The deck of card is not fair, i.e. any card can be there any number of times.
+    A card has a number and a color.
+Each player gets k card each (n and k can be harcoded in the solution).
+    The computer starts the game by throwing a card from the deck of cards.
+Assume the card is 4 of Green.
+    Then the other player has to throw either a 4 of any color or Green of any number.
+    If the player does not have any such card, then it can say pass.
+    The player who finishes all his card wins.
+    The logic of selecting the card by the user can be hardcoded (Eg, If you use a list data structure for storing the cards for a           player, then you can say that the player always throws the first card from the list).
+    The logic was required only to start and conclude the game.

+    I was given close to 1 hour to finish this.
+First we had a discussion about the design of my solution and then I was asked to code.
+After I was done coding, she checked my code, asked a few questions about how will I add some new features in the game.